Kailan Ka Magiging Akin

 Kailan Ka Magiging Akin (When Will You Be Mine) is a 1991 Philippine crime thriller melodrama film directed by Chito S. Roño from a story and screenplay written by Mia A. Concio, based on the DYHP Cebu radio drama Anak Ko.
+The story follows Mariel, who was raised by the Gatchalian family and nanny Dolor after being sold by Ben to Adul as a baby.
+However, Dolor was wrongfully implicated in kidnapping Mariel, although she discovered Adul's plans to sell Mariel to a German, while her lawyer fiancé Ramir discovered the information that proved Adul's illegal activities.

 The film stars Janice de Belen, Gabby Concepcion, Eddie Gutierrez, Charo Santos-Concio, Vivian Velez, Gina Alajar, Julio Diaz, Carmina Villarroel, and Cherry Pie Picache, and child actress Lady Lee.
 The theme song of the same name was performed by Dulce, with compositions by Nonong Buencamino and lyrics by Jose Bartolome.

 Produced and distributed by Vision Films, the film was theatrically released on 20 June 1991, as one of the entries for the newly revived Manila Film Festival.
 In 2025, the film was digitally scanned and enhanced by ABS-CBN Film Restoration.